jamesmontemagno/work-from-home-setup/README.md

 # work-from-home-setup

 So, here is my current list of things I would recommend for people for working from home for meetings.
 It is a combination of Headphones, Mic, Lighting, and Camera.

-Ideally we are going for something like this:

-![Mic setup with arm](mic1.png) or ![Mic setup on desk](mic2.png)

-Here are a bunch of recommendations to help get your there regardless of your budget:
+The major thing is Audio, and everything else is a bonus on top of that.
+I am not saying you should go out and spend a bunch of money, but anything over the built in stuff is a big upgrade to make your meeting more enjoyable.

 ## Headset
 First things first... the best thing you can do is just get a headset.
 Literally any USB headset that is like $20 will work and they are also great if you don't have a full desk.
 This is a huge improvementand is my first recommendation.

+## Upgrading
+Want to go further and do some more serious upgrades and look a bit more like:

+![Mic setup with arm](mic1.png) or ![Mic setup on desk](mic2.png)

+Here are a bunch of recommendations to help get your there regardless of your budget:

 ## Microphone:
 Good audio is important!